-If any of the food recommendations on the guide are new, foreign, or unclear to you, I provide a comprehensive explanation that takes into account the reasoning behind all of the food choices and their categories in my book Healing & Prevention Through Nutrition.
+If any of the food recommendations on the guide are new, foreign, or unclear to you, I provide a comprehensive explanation that provides the reasoning behind all of the food choices and their categories in my book Healing & Prevention Through Nutrition.

-Finally, although great care went in to making sure this guide is as “ideal” and “timeless” as possible, the guide will be updated accordingly if any new significant or compelling evidence contradict any of its recommendations.
+Finally, although great care went into making sure this guide is as “ideal” and “timeless” as possible, the guide will be updated accordingly if any new significant or compelling evidence contradicts any of its recommendations.